-- 10. Vessels and convoys showing the marking referred to in article 3.14 paragraph 1 shall not be locked with passenger vessels. - 11.
-On approaching the lock basin and on entering and leaving a lock, high-speed vessels shall move at a speed that will preclude any damage to the locks, or to vessels and that will not cause any danger for the persons on board. - 12.
+- 9. Vessels and convoys showing the marking referred to in article 3.14, paragraphs 2 and 3, shall be locked separately. - 10.
+Vessels and convoys showing the marking referred to in article 3.14 paragraph 1 shall not be locked with passenger vessels. - 11.
+On approaching the lock basin and on entering and leaving a lock, high-speed vessels shall move at a speed that will preclude any damage to the locks, to vessels or to floating equipment and that will not cause any danger for the persons on board. - 12.
 In order to ensure safe and orderly navigation, quick passage through locks or their full use, the lock staff may give instructions supplementing or departing from the provisions of this article.
-Vessels in locks and lock basins shall comply with such instructions. - 13.
-The provisions of this article also apply to any other types of crossings such as ship lifts and inclined planes.
+Vessels in locks and lock basins shall comply with such instructions.